yunaranyancat/62-69-6e-61-72-79-20-65-78-70-6c-6f-69-74-61-74-69-6f-6e/backdoored_PEs/README.md

-a collection of backdoored PE (portable executables)
+a collection of backdoored PE (portable executables) created by yunaranyancat

 hacking for fun and profit